Reading at Heatherside

 INTENT

 It is our intention that all children develop as fluent, confident, enthusiastic readers with a good understanding of what they have read, and a broad vocabulary.
-We aim for all children to be able make links between the texts they have read, and to be aware that reading extends beyond a book.
+We aim for all children to be able to make links between the texts they have read, and to be aware that reading extends beyond a book.
 Our belief is that children should be encouraged to develop their own opinions, which will help develop a love of reading and a thirst to read more.

 IMPLEMENTATION

-Our well stocked and led library provides an excellent facility for children to develop their enjoyment of reading and is at the heart of our school.
+Our well stocked and well led library provides an excellent facility for children to develop their enjoyment of reading and is at the heart of our school.
 Staff will guide pupils in finding suitable, enjoyable, challenging books.
 Reading Champions in each class will promote reading through book talks; sharing new arrivals, and working closely with the school librarian.
-Children will experience author visits; competitions, and other reading challenges in order to keep the profile of reading high and promise a love of reading; for learning and pleasure.
+Children will experience author visits; competitions, and other reading challenges in order to keep the profile of reading high and promote a love of reading; for learning and pleasure.

 IMPACT